Smithsonian Institution builds AI trial to capture biodiversity data from historic research

 During 2024 Smithsonian Institution researchers working with the Biodiversity Heritage Library (BHL) extracted structured taxonomic data from large numbers of historic field notebooks.

-This material is a crucial resource for understanding historical populations and habitats, which have now been drastically altered.
+This material is a crucial resource for understanding historical populations and habitats, which have now been degraded by polution and climate change.

-Digitised to create a digital corpus from the primarily hand-written material and pasted-in photographs, the project used AI to extract texts and provided workflows for human correction of text recognition and for experts to confirm specimen identifications.
+Creating a digital corpus from the primarily hand-written material and pasted-in photographs, the project used AI to extract texts and provided workflows for human correction of text recognition errors and for experts to confirm specimen identifications.

 In collaboration with